lagadic/matlab_ros_bridge/README.md

 ##Configuring Matlab

 Before proceeding with the next steps you need to configure Matlab mex compiler.

-If you have not done it yet, run matlab and type this command in the command window:
+For Matlab 2014b and older, run matlab and type the following command in the command window:
 ```matlab
 mex -setup
 ```